 Before you reach the end of this article, a pangolin will be poached from the wild, and its scales likely advertised for sale online.

-You may not know that February 15 is World Pangolin Day, or that the trade in these elusive mammals is staggering.
-An estimated 1 million pangolins were trafficked in the last ten years, though this number may be conservative given the volume of recent pangolin scale seizures.
-An estimated 195,000 pangolins were trafficked in 2019 alone, according to Callender, et.al (2020).
+You may not know that February 20 is World Pangolin Day, or that the trade in these elusive mammals is staggering.
+More than 1 million pangolins were trafficked over a ten-year period, though this number may be conservative given the volume of recent pangolin scale seizures.
+An estimated 195,000 pangolins were trafficked in 2019 for their scales alone, according to Challender, et.al (2020).

 Historically pangolins were poached primarily for bushmeat, with their scales cast aside as byproducts.
 Over the last decade, however, the price fetched for skins, scales and the whole animal in countries like Vietnam and China, as well as in the US, has resulted in decimated populations.
 All eight species of pangolin are protected under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), the highest level of international law.